 Gameplay – 8/10

 Though the main objective is to simply last as long in each run as possible, whilst collecting power-ups on the way to keep the sun from setting, along with items collected to increase the high score and maximum points multiplier, each run is kept fresh by giving players side missions, involving the fulfillment of certain criteria, which in turn, unlocks upgrades for the player’s ship, such as increased magnetic attraction to items or sharper turning.
 Despite the repetition, the game has the ability to keep players entertained for an extraordinarily long time and become extremely satisfying once the player has mastered the game’s basic mechanics.

 Controls – 10/10

 At first, I did think that the turning mechanics were far too stiff and that such a drawback was largely unnecessary.
 But once I acquired the turn upgrade, and when I realized that it was all part of the challenge, I quickly changed my perception o the game overall.
-There are no other issues with the controls to address and is a huge part of why it can become so incredibly satisfying to play.
+There are no other issues with the controls to address and this is a huge part of why it can become so incredibly satisfying to play.

 Originality – 6/10

 The worst aspect of the game is how little it is able to stand out among even games of its own genre.
 With Star Fox, for example, there are quite a lot of cultural references in its conceptual design, which were inspired largely by Japanese mythology.
 But with Race the Sun, the only cultural references that can be found are in the various different taglines that appear before the start of each run; one of which being “do a barrel roll”, referencing Star Fox itself.
 The gameplay does have a little bit of originality about it, but it’s easy to put this down to the developer’s limited budget, and they wanted to concentrate mostly on gameplay, which I am in favor of, so I don’t think it should lose out on too many points in this category.